What are Poppers?

 - Fatal ‘sudden sniffing death syndrome’ has been reported due to the development of an abnormal heart rhythm when taking these drugs.

-- The use of this drug may lead to you losing consciousness and choking on your vomit.
+- Using this drug may lead to you losing consciousness and choking on your vomit.
 Using this drug with alcohol can increase this risk.

-- Taking this drug while having sex makes a person feel less inhibited and take risks.
+- Taking this drug while having sex makes one feel less inhibited and take risks.
 For instance, they are not using a condom.
-Because of this, poppers have been connected to people catching sexually transmitted diseases and injuring themselves during sex.
+Because of this, these drugs have been connected to people catching sexually transmitted diseases and injuring themselves during sex.

 - It is highly flammable and may cause chemical burns on the skin, leading to rashes around the mouth and nose.

-- Poppers can cause headaches, nausea, and disorientation.
+- These drugs can cause headaches, nausea, and disorientation.

 - Using this drug may cause temporary and permanent loss of vision.

 It is dangerous to mix it with other drugs.
-Any time you mix drugs together, you take on new risks.
+Any time you mix drugs, you take on new risks.
 Things that affect your risk include the strength, type of drug, and how much you take.

-- Mixing Viagra with this drug or other erectile dysfunction medication is dangerous as they all affect blood pressure.
+- Mixing Viagra with this drug or other erectile dysfunction medication is dangerous as it affects blood pressure.

-According to the Center for Disease Control and Prevention (CDC) , research has shown that, when compared with the general population, gay and bisexual men, lesbian, and transgender (LGBT) individuals are more likely to:
+According to the Centers for Disease Control and Prevention (CDC) , research has shown that when compared with the general population, gay and bisexual men, lesbian, and transgender (LGBT) individuals are more likely to: